 Dr. Isidore Latham, “Chicago Med”

 Perhaps it makes sense to have an autistic character be a doctor — a top surgeon in this case.
-But the character of Isidore Latham on “Chicago Med” happens to be so much more than just a brainiac scientist.
-Dr. Latham may be only one character in a large cast, but the show uses him to explore all kinds of questions about humanity, from just how much our medical professionals should care about their patients, to what kinds of emotions actually make one human.
+But the character of Isidore Latham on “Chicago Med” is so much more than just a brainiac scientist.
+Dr. Latham (Ato Essandoh) may be only one character in a large cast, but the show uses him to explore all kinds of questions about humanity, from just how much medical professionals should care about their patients, to what kinds of emotions actually make one human.
 In one especially memorable episode, Dr. Latham hears about a controversial shock-treatment that allows those with Asperger’s to detect and understand human emotion — albeit temporarily.
 Latham begs a co-worker to help him, which unearths a number of moral dilemmas for the both of them.

 Abed Nadir, “Community“

-While most characters on the autism spectrum display an obsession with math or science, Community’s Abed Nadir is infatuated with something totally different: pop culture.
+While most characters on the autism spectrum display an obsession with math or science, Community’s Abed Nadir (Danny Pudi) is infatuated with something totally different: pop culture.
 Though the popular television comedy hasn’t officially diagnosed Abed, the online Asperger’s community has proudly claimed him as its own.
 Friendship and other relationships are a major theme of the show, and viewers on the Spectrum seem to appreciate the portrayal of Abed’s ability to show empathy and to form meaningful relationships.

 Christopher Boone, “The Curious Incident of the Dog in the Night Time“

 Maybe the best-known autistic character in fiction is Christopher Boone, protagonist of the bestselling novel-turned-stage play “The Curious Incident of the Dog in the Night Time.”
-Charming Christopher is perhaps one of the most straightforward examples of a young boy with autism.
+Christopher is perhaps one of the most straightforward examples of a young boy with autism.
 He rattles off random facts such as every prime number up to 7,507, but gets himself into the drama of the storyline when he misunderstands events surrounding the murder of a neighbor’s dog.
 Christopher’s character and story are often heartbreaking, but the popularity of Mark Haddon’s book has meant a big step forward in making a fictional character with autism part of the mainstream.

 The Driver, “Drive“